This how to create a faux wood and white wash effect when stripping and staining is not an option.

 I let the glaze thoroughly dry.
 While the glaze was drying I painted the body and drawer fronts with the colour Dove from the FAT Paint Company.
 Once the glaze was dry I applied one coat of Clear Top Coat, and while it was drying I made my own glaze for the white washed look.
 Since the body was so light I was concerned that using a premade white glaze may clash with the Dove so I poured a little Clear Top Coat into a plastic container and a little Dove.
 I never measure so my guess is it was close to a 3:1 ratio glaze to paint and a couple drops of water to thin it.
 Mixed it thoroughly and brushed it evenly over the top and edges.

-It is showing a little dark in the above picture.
-Once the Dove glaze was dry I lightly sanded with 220 grit sand paper and cleaned off the dust.
+The top is showing a little dark in the above picture.
+Once the Dove glaze was dry I lightly sanded with 220 grit sand paper then cleaned off the dust.
 I applied 2 coats of Clear Top Coat and wet sanded after the 2nd coat with 600 grit wet/dry sand paper.
 One last coat of Clear Top Coat to finish it off.
 The body I did a light sanding with a little over sanding /distressing here and there then applied Natural FAT Wax and buffed it up to a subtle soft shine.

 I am always happy to answer any questions so please feel free to comment or send me a message.